 Search for information

 Read written material such as books, articles, sample reports to find the information you need.
-There are plenty of useful online resources for students where you can find this information, starting from searching engines to databases with economic, social, and market data.
+There are plenty of useful free resources for students where you can find this information, starting from searching engines to databases with economic, social, and market data.

 Create a structure